-In July 1977, shortly before her 19th birthday, Madonna Louise Ciccone arrived in New York City with \$35 in her pocket.
+In July 1978, shortly before her 20th birthday, Madonna Louise Ciccone arrived in New York City with \$35 in her pocket.
 She had left Ann Arbor where she was majoring in dance at the University of Michigan.
 Madonna was raised in the suburbs of Detroit.
 The third of eight children, her mother had died when she was 6 years old.
 Her prospects in the world of show business looked poor.
 Apart from her training in dance, she had little musical background and no contacts.

 Life in New York was a struggle.
 "I worked at Dunkin' Donuts, I worked at Burger King, I worked at Amy's.
 I had a lot of jobs that lasted one day.
 I always talked back to people and they'd fire me.
 I was a coat-check girl at the Russian Tea Room.
 I worked at a health club once a week."
 She spent a few months training with the Alvin Ailey Dance Theater and had a succession of modeling engagements for photographers and artists.
-During 1979, Madonna began to explore New York's music and acting scenes.
+During 1979, Madonna explored a wider range of opportunities.
 With new boyfriend Dan Gilroy, his brother Ed, and bassist Angie Smit, "Breakfast Club" was formed, with Madonna sharing vocals and drums with Dan.
 For 6 months Madonna was dancer and backup singer to French singing star Patrick Hernandez, during which time she performed in Paris and around Europe and North Africa.
-In August 1979, Madonna was offered the lead role in underground movie director Stephen Lewicki's low-budget film A Certain Sacrifice - she was paid \$100.
+In August 1979, Madonna was offered the lead role in underground movie director Stephen Lewicki's low-budget film A Certain Sacrifice.